-Wonu Sanda is a Trainee Solicitor specialising in partnership and employment law.
+Wonu Sanda is an Associate specialising in partnership and employment law.
 Wonu has a background from the Bar, having been called to the Bar of England and Wales in 2012, and has advocacy experience in employment tribunal proceedings.
 Wonu has a particular interest in matters involving whistleblowing.

 Wonu liaises extensively with clients on partnership and employment law issues on a wide range of matters and regularly liaises with and instructs leading partnership and employment law Counsel.

-She regularly helps Partners to advise on a range of issues in employment and partnership disputes and exits, including enforceability of restrictive covenants in traditional partnerships and LLPs, discrimination, whistleblowing and jurisdictional issues.
+She regularly works with Partners to advise on a range of issues in employment and partnership disputes and exits, including enforceability of restrictive covenants in traditional partnerships and LLPs, discrimination, whistleblowing and jurisdictional issues.
 She also has experience in assisting Partners in High Court litigation matters.

 - Wonu assisted in a multi-jurisdictional partnership dispute.

 - Wonu advised a professional services firm on the exit of a senior equity partner who sought to orchestrate a team move from his firm.